-Buena Vista PaddleFest: May 24–28, 2013
+Buena Vista PaddleFest: May 28–31, 2021

-Boulder Creek Festival: May 25–27, 2013
+Boulder Creek Festival: May 29–31, 2021

 The season of outdoor festivals in the foothills college town of Boulder begins on the banks of its beautiful creek on Memorial Day weekend with the Boulder Creek Festival.
 Vendors offer everything from handcrafted jewelry to reflexology treatments to backpacks, and the locals come hungry to sample craft-brewed root beer, locally made chocolates, tofu burgers (this is Boulder, after all) and much more.
 There’s also live music on multiple stages, dancing in the streets, carnival rides, a beer garden and the crowd-favorite Great Rubber Duck Race, where thousands of bright-yellow duckies float down the creek to win their owner prizes and benefit a good cause.

-Junior College Baseball World Series: May 25–June 1, 2013
+Junior College Baseball World Series: May 29–June 5, 2021